opendatalab/MinerU/README.md

 ## Introduction

-Magic-PDF is a tool designed to convert PDF documents into markdown format, capable of processing files stored locally or on object storage supporting S3 protocol.
+Magic-PDF is a tool designed to convert PDF documents into Markdown format, capable of processing files stored locally or on object storage supporting S3 protocol.

 Key features include: